acumos/security-verification/docs/design.rst

 * config: the following new configKey values are defined

-  * verification: serialized JSON structure as defined below, initialized by the Verification Service upon startup, if not already present in the CDS.
+  * verification: serialized JSON structure as defined below, initialized by the Scanning Service upon startup, if not already present in the CDS.
     This element defines all the options for the configuration of the S-V service.
 It is used by the Portal-FE service in presenting options for admin users, and updated by the Portal-BE service based upon any changes to the